Mimmo’s Ristorante & Pizzeria – Albuquerque, New Mexico

 Popular among couples with children and diners looking for good value is Mimmo’s lunch hour buffet, an all-you-can-eat feeding trough brimming with pizza, salad, soup and pasta.
 Similar to many buffets, items are kept warm under serving lamps, but they’re turned around rather quickly by the ever-vigilant wait staff.
 The frequent replenishment of buffet items ensures freshness and that hot items stay hot.
 The buffet allows you to craft salads your ways with a variety of fresh ingredients and thick, creamy salad dressings.

 The menu is a veritable compendium of Southern Italian and Sicilian favorites–heavily sauced pastas of all types as well as pizzas resplendent with all the usual ingredients and then some.
-Some of the veal entrees are accompanied by salad, garlic bread, vegetables and spaghetti while pasta entrees include your choice of salad or soup and garlic bread.
+Some of the restaurant’s entrees are accompanied by salad, garlic bread, vegetables and spaghetti while pasta entrees include your choice of salad or soup and garlic bread.
 It’s not uncommon to leave Mimmo’s with a doggie sack or two.
+The make-your-own-salad allows you to be as creative and generous as you wish.
+For me, that means as much blue cheese dressing as it’s humanly possible to carry.
+Beneath all that blue cheese are some of the freshest salad ingredients to grace a salad bowl in Albuquerque.

 In 1949, Louis P. De Gouy wrote The Soup Book which included nearly 800 recipes for thin and thick soups, hot and cold soups, instant soups and soups taking hours to prepare.
 He called good soup “one of the prime ingredients of good living.
 For soup can do more to lift the spirits and stimulate the appetite than any other one dish.”
 Some of the soups at Mimmo’s have that effect on diners, especially the tomato soup which is creamy and delicious.
 Served piping hot, it’s the type of soup which can quell the cold of winter.

-Mimmo’s cream of mushroom soup has the distinction of having more mushrooms than any soup of this genre we’ve ever had–especially considering some cream of mushroom soup only seems to hint at the proximity of mushrooms.
-Fungi fungi can be tasted in every single sip of this soul-warming soup, some mushrooms covering much of the spoon.
+2 May 2010: Mimmo’s cream of mushroom soup has the distinction of having more mushrooms than any soup of this genre we’ve ever had–especially considering some cream of mushroom soup only seems to hint at the proximity of mushrooms.
+Fetid fungi can be tasted in every single sip of this soul-warming soup, some mushrooms covering much of the spoon.
+It’s an earthy, soul-warming soup as comforting as you’ll find anywhere.

 Some say the secret to great Southern Italian food is in the sauce.
 Mimmo’s seemingly has a sauce to satisfy any palate–Carbonara, Marinara, Alfredo, Fra Diavalo, Bolognese, Béchamel and others.
 None of the sauces are subtle either in flavor or in profusion.
 Pasta-based entrees tend to swim in sauce, which is not entirely a bad thing because the sauces are fairly prototypical examples of Italian sauces done well.

 The carbonara sauce, for example, is very rich.
-I’ve had carbonara on the East coast that was so rich, you couldn’t finish it thanks to a profusion of pancetta and a horde of heavy cream.
+I’ve had carbonara on the East coast that was so rich, you couldn’t finish it thanks to a profusion of pancetta and a deluge of heavy cream.
 Mimmo’s carbonara approaches that level.
-Our favorite sauce-based entree has been the Gamberi Fra Diavalo, shrimp served in a sauce which translates to “Brother Devil.”
-The sauce earns its sobriquet because it’s not only delicious, it’s fiendishly piquant thanks to the liberal use of piquant peppers.
+One of our favorite sauce-based entrees has been the Gamberi Fra Diavalo, shrimp served in a sauce which translates to “Brother Devil.”
+The sauce earns its sobriquet because it’s not only delicious, it’s fiendishly piquant thanks to the liberal use of incendiary peppers.
 At Mimmo’s, this is one sinfully delicious entree.

-Where Mimmo’s truly excels is in the pizza department with a pie that is better than we’ve had at pizzerias I’ve raved about.
+Where Mimmo’s truly excels is in the pizza department with a pie that is better than we’ve had at pizzerias raved about by the cognoscenti.
 Don’t let the buffet pizza be your measuring stick for the greatness of Mimmo’s pizza.
 Order one of the menu standards (the Mediterranean pizza is terrific).
 Better yet, have Mimmo’s craft one for you with the ingredients of your choice.

-Mimmo’s offers some terrific desserts, all shipped fresh from Roma Food Enterprises in New Jersey.
-The cannoli are generously stuffed with rich ricotta embellished with chocolate chips.
+24 April 2016: Mimmo’s offers some terrific desserts, all shipped fresh from Roma Food Enterprises in New Jersey.
+The cannoli are generously stuffed (on the premises) with rich ricotta embellished with chocolate chips.
 The shell has a crispy, light texture but it doesn’t crumble when you press your fork down on it.
 Best of all, you can have either the traditional cannoli or a chocolate-coated cannoli and both are good.

 Our favorite Mimmo’s dessert is an Italian cream cake (sometimes called Italian Wedding Cake) so rich and luscious, you can gain weight just looking at it.
 It is an edible work of art, three layers of heavily iced white cake sprinkled with confectioner’s sugar, topped with caramel and edged with toasted coconut.
 No two recipes of Italian cream cake are alike.
 Mimmo’s version is a winner.